 On the down side, why should appreciating pastors and other church workers be limited to just one month or even more narrowly to Clergy Appreciation Day which some observe on the second Monday in October?
 Isn’t that somewhat confusing, since that’s also Thanksgiving Day in Canada?
-And why October, which is also Domestic Violence Awareness Month, Down Syndrome Awareness Month, and even Window Covering Safety Month.
+And why October, which is also Breast Cancer Awareness Month, Down Syndrome Awareness Month, and even Window Covering Safety Month.

 Personally and pastorally, I don’t need a Pastor Appreciation Month, and yet I’m grateful for any and all expressions of thanks.
 Appreciation is part of a healthy relationship that goes both ways—congregations appreciating their pastors, and pastors appreciating their congregations; workers in Christian organizations appreciating one another and their constituency, and their constituency appreciating their work.

 So for Pastor Appreciation Month and year round, below are the most helpful suggestions I’ve found on expressing appreciation for workers in the church and other Christian organizations.